The Five Buddha Ring

 papa!
 Sir!
 Delivered of this, and still

-staring, the boy grabbed Jack's hand by
+staring, the boy grabbed my hand by

 the fingers and slid the Five Buddha ring

-America!
 For days the kid would cling

-he couldn't sponsor anybody, couldn't
+I couldn’t sponsor anybody, couldn’t

 adopt anybody, had no pull